fieldtrip/website/tutorial/coherence.md

 #### Exercise 1

 {% include markup/info %}
-Explore the MEG and EMG in figure 1, e.g. by zooming in.
+Explore the MEG and EMG in figure 1, e.g., by zooming in.
 How are the signals different from one another?
 {% include markup/end %}

 ## Computing the coherence